Aki Iqbal Mir | Professional DJ

 Excerpts from the interaction with Safina Nabi: TheCherryTree.in

 Ours is a society in which music always had a special place.
 For you in particular, what does this mean?

-For me music is a gift from the Almighty.
-While it has been part of our culture since ages, for me in particular it is a personal gift of God.
+For me, music is a gift from the Almighty.
+While it has been part of our culture for ages, for me in particular it is a personal gift of God.
 In normal circumstances, it requires lots of hard work and training to become a Disco Jockey (DJ).
 To me, this skill came naturally.